 What happens if you do not file an opposition?

 Let’s assume that you failed to notice or choose not to oppose the SINERGY trademark.
 Your competitor may sell something similar to yours under the trademark SINERGY brand.
 You are bombarded with your clientele’ queries about the other brand co-exist with your company’s brand.
-Now you’re concerned and want to take legal action against the other company to defend that you consented to use the SINERGY brand to co-exist in the market.
+Now you’re concerned and want to take legal action against the other company.
+So to defend that you consented to use the SINERGY brand to co-exist in the market.
 This is evidence that both are not confusingly similar.

 Thus, they will say there is no trademark infringement as the trademark SINERGY is also a registered brand.
 They hold the same right as yours, or even they can counterclaim against your use of the trademark “SYNERGY.”